marcianohaf/FS25_ContractBoost/README.md

 - Added safety check for custom maps that don't contain every type of contract

 ### Changelog 1.1.0.0 (still in development)
-- User contributed translations: fr, cz, it
+- User contributed translations: `fr`, `cz`, `it`, `pl`, `ru`
 - Allow collecting hay from tedding contracts
 - Allow collecting straw bales from baling contracts
 - Allow collecting wrapped silage bales from bale-wrapping contracts
 - Support customizing of the number of contracts for each type of contract individually, with the ability to "disable" contract types you don't want to see.
 - All settings previously in the configuration file can be set in the General Settings panel in-game, and will be updated when saving your game.
 - Configuration file in modSettings folder has been depreciated
-- New configuration file in savegame folder can only be manually edited while game is not running.
+- New configuration file in savegame folder should only be manually edited while game is not running.
 - Fixed baleMission setting to be perHa instead of perBale
 - Added cultivator to seeding missions, just in case you mess up
 - Fixed minor bug while debug mode is off.
-- **Rebuilt Settings to work with MP Syncronization** :: Dedicated Server is the source of truth for settings, clients recieve settings on connect.
+- **Rebuilt Settings to work with MP Syncronization** :: Dedicated Server is the source of truth for settings, clients recieve settings on connect, or when settings are changed.
 - Added feature to remove already added fill items when setting is switched off
+- Added feature to remove unwanted contracts (from the bottom, up) when you change the `customMaxPerType` setting.
+Example: There are `5` deadwood contracts in your list, but you're tired of seeing them... update the `maxPerType` setting for deadwood to `2` and when you save your game, _Contract Boost_ will automatically remove the extra three contracts.
+This setting is _checked_ and _cleaned_ both on game load and save.
+- Added feature to "prefer" harvesting missions over baling missions as cereal-crop harvesting missions are less frequent due to the new straw baling missions.

 ## Configuration Instructions (1.1.0.0)